-1. Support beams
+Step #1: Support beams

-2. Create front frame
+Step #2: Create front frame

 Next, create the front frame for the campervan overhead cupboard.
 You can use 2X2 timber for this.
 The length should match the length of the support beams from the previous step.

-3. Cut separators
+Step #3: Cut separators